 PAY AS YOU GO- This option allows you to pay after each lesson.
 The lesson prices will vary depending on what you work on each day and how long you are in the plane/with your instructor.

 FINANCING- We work with Flight Training Finance, We Florida Financial, and Stratus Financial to help finance your training.
-Get more information on these companies on our student/renter resources page!
+Get more information on these companies in our section above.

 To be an airline pilot you will need to hold an Airline Transport Pilot rating, however there are a few steps to take before you get there!